shahnwaza058/nodejsassignment_nagarro/README.md

 - **HTML:** Used for structuring the web pages and forms.
 - **CSS:** Used for styling the user interface and making the application visually appealing.
+- **MongoDB:** Used as the database to store student and result information.
+- **EJS:** Used as the template engine for generating dynamic HTML content.
 - **JavaScript:** Used for client-side interactivity and form validation.
 - **Node.js:** Used for building the backend server that handles authentication and database operations.
+- **Chart.js:** Used for creating interactive and visually appealing charts to represent data.